fjadidi2001/CS50X/Python-learning/readme.md

 - Use a set if you need uniqueness for the elements.

 - Use tuples when your data cannot/should not change.

+# Functional programming

+A key part of functional programming is higher-order functions.
+Higher-order functions take other functions as arguments, or return them as results.